how to change the tesla backup sound

 Pedestrian Warning Sound paused symbol

-If you are considering turning off the backup sound on your Tesla, ensure only to do that when your surroundings are 100% safe.
-As these systems are mandated by law in electric vehicles, you may be held accountable if an incident happens while reversing.
+If you are considering disabling the backup sound on your Tesla, ensure you are in a completely safe and controlled environment.
+As these systems are legally mandated in electric vehicles, you may be held accountable if an incident happens while reversing.

-The Tesla owner’s manual does give the following warnings about pausing the Pedestrian Warning System:
+The Tesla owner’s manual issues a stern warning regarding the deactivation of the Pedestrian Warning System:

 “Use the Pause switch to silence the alarm only when absolutely necessary and when there are no other road users in the surrounding area.
 You must turn the Pedestrian Warning System back on immediately after the circumstances that required you to turn it off have passed.“